ll3N1GmAll/ATAT/README.txt

 accessible by ATAT when it run as sudo.
 Then you simply run ATAT via sudo ./ATAT.sh from ~/ATAT.
 All targets and/or ports must be added into their respective TXT files in /root/ as referenced above and detailed below.
-Adding your targets/ports to the TXT files in ~/ATAT will not work under this setup *You can have the ATAT folder in /root only if you wish; and you can run it from there and disregard all of these instructions.*
+Adding your targets/ports to the TXT files in ~/ATAT will not work under this setup *You can (and should) have the ATAT folder in /root only if you wish; and you can run it from there disregarding all of these instructions.*

 usage:
 chmod +x ~/ATAT/ATAT.sh